 Trace Ctrl

 If you have a problem with the program, it is possible that we will ask you to generate a trace.
-Traces are reports of what the program was doing when you encouter the problem.
+Traces are reports of what the program was doing when you encounter the problem.

 The first step is to open the trace interface.
 There's 3 way to do this: